 The MFL Department is a dynamic, passionate, and enthusiastic department; a collaborative and creative approach to teaching and learning is embedded within daily practice and future planning.
 The department endeavours to make learning languages fun and meaningful, providing students with many opportunities for both collaboration and independent work in each lesson.

-The large MFL department consists of 9 full time teachers who are able to each teach a variety of languages; French, Spanish (all Key Stages) and German at KS4.
-The department also boasts 3 native speakers from France and Spain who seek to bring languages alive for the students they teach.
+The large MFL department consists of 8 full time teachers who are able to each teach a variety of languages; French, Spanish and German.
+The department also boasts 3 native speakers from France, Spain and Italy who seek to bring languages alive for the students they teach.
 A grammar and skills approach at both Key Stages ensures students have the bare bones of language learning which is, in time, fleshed out by their widening vocabulary learned along the way.
 Students begin a lifelong language journey using support from current AQA textbooks and the online Kerboodle suite of resources.
 This, in turn, is supplemented by interactive games, practical language activities and Group Talk tasks.

 Welcome to our world